jsvenson/swl-notes/Secret World Notes.md

 So off we go to check the tavern rooms.
 Camera III in particular.

 > There are holy places here in the village.
 At the holy church there is a holy man.
 That holy man owns a holy book.
-If you strip away the holyness from this message, th truth of my research will be revealed.
+If you strip away the holyness from this message, the truth of my research will be revealed.

 To St. Haralambie Church!